smart-edge-open/specs/doc/core-network/openness_ngc.md

 All the UEs attached from Base Station gNB1 are assigned to UPF1 based on location (TAC) configuration.
 UEs that are attached from gNB2 are assigned to UPF1 or UPF2 based on TAC, DNN configuration while assigning UPF.

-**Green Colored data-path :**  UE application traffic that reaches UPF1 is routed to OpenNESS edge-node through N6 interface.
-Traffic is served by applications deployed at the Edge-node.
+**Green Colored data-path :**  UE application traffic that reaches UPF1 is routed to OpenNESS edge node through N6 interface.
+Traffic is served by applications deployed at the Edge node.

 **Orange colored data-path :** UE application traffic that reaches UPF1, but non-edge traffic will be routed towards cloud through another N6 interface.

 **Blue colored data-path :** UE attached to a Base Station (gNB2), but assigned to UPF1.
-UE application traffic that reaches UPF1 is routed towards edge-node through N6 interface.
+UE application traffic that reaches UPF1 is routed towards edge node through N6 interface.

 **Red colored data-path :** UE attached to a gNB2, but assigned to UPF2.
 UE application traffic reaches UPF2 is routed towards cloud through it's N6 interface.